 - Chunk learning.
 One reason Just in Time Learning works is because it is easily digestible.
 Try to chunk information and make it available in concise sections.
 Avoid long drawn-out explanations.
 Try to keep information in smaller chunks and include only the most pertinent information.

 - Provide examples.
-By providing scenarios and examples, learners can interact with the content.
+By providing scenarios and examples in your training session, learners can interact with the content.
 Don’t create just information.
 These real-life examples can truly engage learners and make the content more meaningful for them.
 Find a way to make the content applicable to the learner.
 How can they better understand and apply the content using less basic recall?

 Creating a Win-Win with Just In Time Learning!

-It is so easy for people to find 5 minutes to learn something!
-The brevity utilized with Just in Time Learning is favorable for learners needing some remediation in specific areas.
+It’s so easy for people to find 5 minutes to learn something!
+The brevity and on-demand access utilized with Just in Time Learning is great for learners needing some remediation and training content in specific areas.

 By carefully assessing what is working and what is not, educators can strike a balance with greater success and less frustration!